Ferm Living - Interior Style from Copenhagen

 Privately though, her heart had always belonged to interiors.

-She took it to a home fair in Berlin – and it practically flew off the shelves.
+She took her wallpaper to a home fair in Berlin – and it practically flew off the shelves.

 From there, everything began to fall into place.